GR12345678/data-campaign-2122/MyAssignment_Group 3.md

   - [ ] Other
         - if other specify: ...
 * Experimental Data:
-  * Describe the classes and types of materials covered.
+  * Modeling and Simulation of materials data
+    *  Select the material properties of interest and the corresponding simulation workflow template
+    *  Create a new workflow template
+  * Machine learning of material data
-    *  ....
+    *  Predicting material properties
+    *  Create a new training model
+  * Data analysis of material data (Upload data + analysis data)
 * Access rights:
   - [ ] Free to all
   - [ ] Commercial